 If you begin to feel symptoms, go to a clinic to get tested.
 A malaria test only costs a couple of dollars.
 The earlier you catch it, the faster you will recover.
 Every town will have a clinic that is capable of treating malaria.
 It is a common disease there and they know what they are doing.
 Symptoms of malaria include:

 For more general information on safety in Africa, check out my article: Is Travel in Africa Safe?
 Avoiding Crime, Disease, Injury, and Scams.

 If you’re traveling in Southeastern Africa, definitely make the trip out to Lake Malawi.
-It is an excellent place to relax and enjoy the slow, lakeside lifestyle.
+This African great lake is an excellent place to relax and enjoy the slow, lakeside lifestyle.
 If you have the time, consider visiting some of the more remote sections of the lake in Mozambique and Tanzania.
-I have not visited Mozambique yet but hope to go in the near future.
-Crossing the lake by ferry is also a unique experience.

 Have you visited Lake Malawi recently?
 Share your experience in the comments below!